 Chapter Seven: Operational recommendations on alternative development; regional, interregional and international cooperation on development-oriented balanced drug control policy; addressing socioeconomic issues

-Socioeconomic issues and alternative development

-Promote research by States, including through cooperation with the United Nations Office on Drugs and Crime and other relevant United Nations entities and international and regional organizations, academic institutions and civil society, to better understand factors contributing to illicit crop cultivation, taking into account local and regional specificities, and to improve impact assessment of alternative development programmes, including preventive alternative development, as appropriate, with a view to increasing the effectiveness of these programmes, including through the use of relevant human development indicators, criteria related to environmental sustainability and other measurements in line with the Sustainable Development Goals;

 For NGOs: Convene a study group to read the Addressing the Development Dimensions of Drug Policy and related literature.
 Hold information meetings with local farmers and grower communities to learn about their issues.
 Contact representatives of local, regional, and national units of government, including narcotics police, to exchange ideas about how to pursue beneficial policies guided by affected communities.

 Related SDGs: